-The Paralegal Certificate Program will begin the fall of 2013 and is designed for individulas who wish to enter the field of law and legal services, or change careers.
+The Paralegal Certificate Program will begin the fall of 2014 and is designed for individuals who wish to enter the field of law and legal services, or change careers.
 The program enables students to develop the knowledge, skills and competencies required to work under the supervision of an attorney, in legal departments of major companies, banks, real estate offices, insurance firms, health care facilities and government agencies.
-This program will be offered at the Academic Center in Keene and online.
+This program will be offered in Claremont and online.